cosmos/cosmos-sdk/x/consensus/README.md

 https://github.com/cometbft/cometbft/blob/v0.34.35/proto/tendermint/types/params.proto#L11-L18
 ```

-## Keepers
+## Keeper

+The Keeper of the `x/consensus` module provides the following functions:

+* `Params`: Retrieves the current consensus parameters.

+* `UpdateParams`: Updates the consensus parameters.
+Only the authority can perform this operation.

+* `BlockParams`: Returns the maximum gas and bytes allowed in a block.

+* `ValidatorPubKeyTypes`: Provides the list of public key types allowed for validators.

+* `EvidenceParams`: Returns the evidence parameters, including maximum age and bytes.

+* `AppVersion`: Returns the current application version.

-The consensus module provides methods to Set and Get consensus params.
-It is recommended to use the `x/consensus` module keeper to get consensus params instead of accessing them through the context.
+Note: It is recommended to use the `x/consensus` module keeper to get consensus params instead of accessing them through the context.

 ## Messages